Two-dimensional Planck spectroscopy for microwave photon calibration: Methods

-where $h$ is the Planck constant, $k_\text{B}$ is the Boltzmann constant, $f_0$ is the carrier frequency, and $B \ll f_0$ is the full detection bandwidth.
-For high attenuator temperatures, this expression reduces to the classical Johnson-Nyquist relation for the thermal noise power, $ P_\text{att} = k_\text{B} T_\text{att} B/ h f_0$.
+where $V$ is the voltage across the attenuator, $Z_0$ is the characteristic impedance of the microwave circuit, $h$ is the Planck constant, $k_\text{B}$ is the Boltzmann constant, $f_0$ is the carrier frequency, and $B \ll f_0$ is the full detection bandwidth.
+For high attenuator temperatures, this expression reduces to the classical Johnson-Nyquist relation for the thermal noise power, $ P_\text{att} = \langle V^2 \rangle/Z_0= k_\text{B} T_\text{att} B$.
 To quantify the onset of this linear regime, we introduce the cross-over temperature $T_\text{cr} = hf_0/2k_\text{B}$~\cite{Mariantoni.2009}.
 It marks the intersection between the constant asymptotic behavior of Eq.~\eqref{eq:noise_power} in the low temperature limit and the linear asymptotic dependence in the high temperature limit.
 For a carrier frequency of $f_0 =\SI{5.5}{GHz}$, we have $T_\text{cr} = \SI{132}{mK}$.

 In many experiments, it is essential to reconstruct quantum states at a particular location within the experimental set-up rather than directly at the heatable attenuator output, as illustrated in Fig.~\ref{Fig:Setup drawing}(a).
 This requires a careful calibration of the detection chain relative to a specific reconstruction point, as states at the reconstruction point are related to those at the heatable attenuator via the power transmissivity $\eta$.
-The conventional Planck spectroscopy lacks the ability to simultaneously calibrate both the detection chain and transmissivity $\eta$.
-While one can estimate the transmissivity value from individual datasheets of the respective microwave components, or rely on reflectometry measurements at room temperature to estimate impedance mismatches, an accurate prediction of the resulting losses at millikelvin temperatures is generally challenging due to different temperature dependencies of the properties of various components.
+The conventional Planck spectroscopy lacks the ability to simultaneously calibrate both the detection chain gain and transmissivity $\eta$.
+While there exist methods, such as through-reflect-line~(TRL)~\cite{Yeh.2013,Ranzani.2013} or short-open-load-through~(SOLT)~\cite{Simbierowicz.2023}, which can be used to obtain calibrated microwave transmission measurements at millikelvin temperatures, they are usually only suited for the characterization of individual microwave components.
+As these techniques require their own dedicated experimental setup, these schemes are typically not suited for a straightforward \textit{in-situ} calibration of quantum microwaves experiments which rely on many cryogenic components.
+Therefore, a common approach is to estimate the transmissivity value from individual datasheets of the respective microwave components, or rely on reflectometry measurements at room temperature to estimate impedance mismatches.
+However, an accurate prediction of the resulting losses at millikelvin temperatures is generally challenging due to different temperature dependencies of the properties of various components.